Eschatologue/CM_wiki/docs/glossary.md

 ## Per Day

-If a rule says you can use something a certain number of times per day, that means you must finish a Long Rest to use it again after you run out of uses.
+If a rule says you can use something a certain number of times per day, that means you must finish a **:rest-long: Long Rest** to use it again after you run out of uses.

 ---